pappewaio/r-stats-c-streamer/README.md

 ### Test that it doesnt leak memory using valgrind

-To identify reserved memroy not freed and general bad memory handling we can use valgrind
+To identify reserved memroy not freed and general bad memory handling we can use valgrind (which you have to install)

 ```
 valgrind --leak-check=full --show-leak-kinds=all --track-origins=yes --verbose \